GalaChain/sdk/docs/authorization.md

 Chaincode enforces that any transaction that requires signed DTO is signed by the required number of private keys.

-Multisig is supported only for Ethereum signing scheme (secp256k1) with non-DER signatures.

 #### Override Quorum Requirements

 You can override the user's signature quorum requirement on a per-transaction basis using the `quorum` option: